boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

     purposes.
 E.g. modifying `project-space` or exporting `MGF` files.

   - **PREPROCESSING:** Tools that prepare input data to be compatible with SIRIUS.
-E.g. `lcms-align` feature detection and feature grouping.
+E.g. `lcms-align` for feature detection and alignment.

   - **COMPOUND TOOL:** Tools that analyze each compound (instance) of the dataset individually and can be concatenated with other tools.
 E.g. `formula` annotation, `structure` database search or `canopus` compound class prediction.